Email Searching in Gmail with Operators

 NOTE: Gmail applies labels to individual messages, not to conversation threads.

-Meaning: Finds all messages without any of your own labels (excludes automatic labels like inbox, spam, and trash).
+Meaning: Finds all messages with any of your own labels (excludes automatic labels like inbox, spam, and trash).
 Since Gmail applies labels to individual messages, you might see results that appear to have labels; in this case, another message in the same conversation thread has had a label applied to it.

 Related: Google Search Prefix Operators